Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 Page to root redirects

-Our very thorough page to page redirect process
+Our very thorough page-to-page redirect process

 • Pull a full list of available URLs for your existing site with a crawl agent.
 Our preference is with Screaming Frog, but there are plenty of others including Xenu, Integrity, and Website Auditor.